octopize/avatar-python/doc/source/how_to.rst

 You might want to access the avatars dataset prior to being shuffled.
-**WARNING**: There is no protection at all, as the linkage between the unshuffled avatars dataset and the original data is obvious. **This dataset contains sensitive data**.
+**WARNING**: There is no protection at all, as the linkage between the unshuffled avatars dataset and the original data is obvious. **This dataset contavatars/client.pyains sensitive data**.
 You will need to shuffle it in order to make it safe.

 .. code:: python